wiesenfa/challengeR/README.md

 # Usage

-Each of the following steps have to be run to generate the report: (1) Load package, (2) load data, (3) perform ranking, (4) perform bootstrapping and (5) generation of the report
+Each of the following steps has to be run to generate the report: (1) Load package, (2) load data, (3) perform ranking, (4) perform bootstrapping and (5) generation of the report